 Above all, remember to enjoy your day and have fun!

-Each of Scotland’s mountain centres has a Ski School on-site and there are other schools and instructors based nearby, so you won’t be stuck for a tutor.
+The mountain centres in the north all have ski schools on-site and there are other schools and instructors based nearby, so you won’t be stuck for a tutor.
 Find out more on our lessons and hire page.
-Snow Factor, Scotland’s real snow indoor centre near Glasgow and a host of artificial slopes across the country also offer tuition in friendly and safe venues.
+Snow Factor, Scotland’s real snow indoor centre near Glasgow and a host of artificial slopes across the country also offer tuition in friendly and safe venues and are ideal for strengthening leg and back muscles and refining skills, before heading for the mountains.

 Alongside downhill skiing, cross-country skiing on Scotland’s snowy mountains is on offer for experienced and suitably equipped enthusiasts.
 Guided courses with Glenmore Lodge are a good way to get started.
 You’ll also find Britain’s only purpose-built, all-weather Nordic centre in the Aberdeenshire town of Huntly, which caters for all levels, from novice to elite.
 If snow conditions are good, high level trails in nearby Clashindarroch Forest are used.
 If not, then it’s on to a 400 metre all-weather mat, or forget the snow and have some fun roller-skiing along an 800 metre tarmac track.